- Public Works Home

 Use – Use only what you need.

 - Apply only what your lawn and garden needs.
 Over application can kill beneficial soil microbes and insects.

 - Read the label carefully, and follow directions exactly.
 By their nature, many pesticides may pose some risk to humans, animals.
 The pesticide label is your guide to using pesticides safely and effectively.
-Click here for help with understanding pesticide labels.
+Reference the National Pesticides Information Center's guide to understanding pesticide labels.

 - Using lawn products incorrectly, especially pesticides, can harm water, the environment, and human health.

 Don’t dump leftover products down the drain — that harms water quality.
 Choose one of these options instead:

 - If you have a small amount of excess chemical, apply to your yard and garden according to the label.

 - Give leftover products to a neighbor.